Learn how easy it is to make a succulent birdcage planter. Give one as a gift to someone you love, or to enjoy it in your own home.

 When all else fails, you could use faux succulents, but where’s the fun in that?

 P.S.
-Did you know that there are hardy succulents that you can grow outdoors and ey will overwinter in cold climates?
-I wrote a post about them and you can find it here.
+Did you know that there are hardy succulents that you can grow outdoors and they will overwinter in cold climates?
 And if you like the look of plants in wire cages you may like my sphagnum moss planter project or my hanging herb garden project.